ToniTurri/MyMeal/README.md

 * View requirements.txt in the main directory of this project and ensure you have all the packages installed

 # Running the Application
-* Navigate to your mealapp directory e.g. C:/MyDirectory/.../mealapp
+* Navigate to your mealapp directory e.g. C:/MyDirectory/.../MyMeal
 * Open terminal/command prompt and run
 	* .\manange.py runserver
 	* This will automatically launch the application at 127.0.0.1:8000
 	* Any working changes you make to files in the mealapp project will be watched and recompiled while the server is running
 	* Refresh the webpage to see changes/errors
+* RecipeFinder:
+	* For the recipe finder to work, you will need a Yummly API key and ID and [update these variables](https://github.com/ToniTurri/MyMeal/blob/master/recipeFinder/views.py#L21) with their appropriate values.

 # Creating the Database
 To initially create the database, run the following command: